Renal papillary necrosis: Diagnosis

 Individuals with renal papillary necrosis due to excess use of analgesic have an elevated risk of epithelial tumors, hence a urine cytology exam is useful.
 In terms of imaging this condition can be identified by retrograde pyelography (RGP).
+Further, radiological imaging, particularly CT scanning, can provide an effective method for early diagnosis, ultimately allowing for more timely intervention and more successful treatment outcomes.
 The diagnosis of renal papillary necrosis is therefore done via: